Research Assistant (2017-2020)

 In her free time, she loves reading, petting dogs, admiring pretty buildings, cuddling dogs, spending time with her friends, playing with dogs, and scouting animal shelter websites in preparation of adopting a dog.

 Payton graduated from Washington University in St. Louis in 2022.
 During her undergraduate training, Payton completed an honors thesis examining the relationships between various psychosocial factors and components of well-being among adults with a neuromuscular disorder, Charcot-Marie-Tooth disease (CMT).
 This experience further sparked her interest in well-being, psychosocial functioning, resilience, and mental health, particularly among those with chronic illness/disability.
-She intends to pursue a Ph.D. in clinical psychology.
+She currently is a Ph.D. student in clinical psychology at Washington University.
 In her free time, Payton enjoys playing adaptive soccer and spending time with her golden retriever, Whitt.